 The history and art of horticulture is centred in the RHS Lindley Library, which contains one of the finest collections of horticultural literature in the world, as well as a renowned collection of beautiful botanical paintings and outstanding photographs.
 These are used by scholars, garden writers, keen gardeners and many members of the public.
 The RHS Lindley Library at Vincent Square, Westminster, and the branches in each of the RHS Gardens are accessible for free to everyone.

 The RHS provides authoritative gardening and horticultural advice, together with a comprehensive resource of information for everyone online.
 To underpin this unique service for all gardeners, we carry out scientific research into plants, their cultivation, identification and pest and disease problems.
 Through lectures, seminars and publications we lead debate on issues influencing horticulture and gardening.

 We aim to share our knowledge with all gardeners and publish widely online and in print.
-The RHS website attracts about 600,000 unique users a month and our horticultural book titles are among the best sellers in gardening bookshops.
+The RHS website attracts about 17.8 million unique users a year and our horticultural book titles are among the best sellers in gardening bookshops.

 We also publish The Garden magazine every month, as well as The Plantsman and The Orchid Review quarterly, to help keep our members and the public informed about the latest skills, design and practice of horticulture.